Renew your driver license

 If your license or permit expires between March 1, 2020 and March 31, 2021, we've extended it.
 Log in or join to see the new expiration date in your account.
 Please renew as soon as possible.

 - Log in or join to renew online and save your information.

 - Renew by mail if you got a letter from us.

-Because your residence address is on your driver license, make sure it's updated.
-If needed, please change your address before you renew.
+Your home address is on your license.
+Make sure it's updated.
+If needed, change your address before you renew.

 You don't need to renew during the term of your military service if you're:

-Your driver license remains valid as long as you're on duty.
+Your license remains valid as long as you're on active duty.
 For more information, see Military personnel.

 You can ignore the notice or send us a copy of the death certificate by:

 Department of Licensing